Get the most recent information on South Australia's response to the Coronavirus pandemic.

 Disability modifications in community housing

-If you are living in a community housing property and you need the property to be modified you may be eligible to have modifications installed through your community housing provider.
+If you are living in a community housing property and you need modifications to live independently, you may be eligible to have them installed through your community housing provider.
+Sometimes you may be offered another more suitable property rather than having a modification installed in your current home.

 - grab rails